CNC5/reflector/README.md

 A basic unit for reflecting xray, with some useful abstractions for clustering.

 ## Goals
-- Easily usable xray that is configured according to best practices
+- Easily usable vless that is configured according to best practices
 - Abstractions for clustering and HA

 ## Table of Contents